Pay Equity: Where California Has Gone, So Goes The Nation

 This is all good news for the workforce — especially because both the rule and the new law include stepped up enforcement.
 The data gathered by the federal government will also serve as guidance for companies that are setting or revising wage rates.

 However, an employee who believes he or she is the victim of wage discrimination should not wait for the EEOC to notice or the state to investigate.
 If you are facing a situation like that, you should consider contacting a lawyer for help.
-A skilled employment law attorney like Daniel Feder of the Daniel Feder Law Office can help you determine the best course of action.
+A skilled employment law attorney like Daniel Feder of The Law Offices of Daniel Feder can help you determine the best course of action.